Pixeon/tech-challenge/README.md

 # Pixeon Tech Challenge

 Your goal will be to build a REST API which is going to be used as part of pixeon’s solution.
-The API will take control over the healthcare registration as well as the exams ingest.
+The API will take control over the healthcare institution registration as well as the exams ingest.

 The main resources of your solution should be `Healthcare` and  `Exam`.
 They are composed by the following properties:

-``Healthcare:  Name, CNPJ``
+``HealthcareInstitution:  Name, CNPJ``
-``Exam: Healthcare, PatientName, PatientAge, PatientGender, PhysicianName, PhysicianCRM, ProcedureName``
+``Exam: HealthcareInstitution, PatientName, PatientAge, PatientGender, PhysicianName, PhysicianCRM, ProcedureName``

 You have to provide a solution that contains the follow operations: